 Movie Theater Attendant

-If you are a big fan of the movies, why not consider working as a movie theater attendant.
-This is an excellent way to not just make money, but save money as well with an employee discount!
+If you are a big fan of movies, why not consider working as a movie theater attendant?
+This is an excellent way not just to make money, but save money as well with an employee discount!
 There are many positions that teens could easily step into– selling tickets, taking tickets, working concessions, cleaning theaters, etc.

 Do you already spend a ton of time at the golf course?
 Why not turn a passion into a way to make your own money?
 If you are an avid golfer, I’m sure you know that being a caddy is more than just handing out golf clubs, but it can be a fun way to make money without the monotony of some other more traditional jobs.